A Parallelization Strategy for GRAND with Optimality Guarantee by Exploiting Error Pattern Tree Representation: EP Tree Representation and Parallelization of SGRAND

 \subsection{Error Pattern Tree}

 To enable systematic parallel exploration of EPs, we introduce a binary tree structure that organizes all possible EPs according to their reliability ranking relationship.
-This EP tree provides the structural foundation for both understanding SGRAND and developing its parallelized implementation.
+This tree explicitly formalizes the implicit search structure induced by SGRAND \cite{solomon2020soft}.
+Similar tree-based ideas have appeared in other decoding frameworks, such as OSD \cite{yue2021probability, liang2024random, zheng2024universal}, where carefully designed partial-order relationships are used to organize EPs and guide the search process.
+In contrast, the proposed EP tree provides an explicit structural representation of the search process in SGRAND, making the ordering induced by reliability more amenable to systematic exploration and parallelization.

 \begin{definition}[EP tree] An EP tree is a binary tree in which each node corresponds to a unique EP, i.e., a binary vector in $\mathbb{F}_2^N$.
 For a received $\underline{\ell}$, let $\underline{r}=(r_1,\ldots,r_N)$ be a permutation of $\{1,\ldots,N\}$ that sorts the entries of $\underline{\ell}$ in nondecreasing order: $\ell_{r_1} \leq \ell_{r_2} \le \cdots \le \ell_{r_N}$.
 Based on $\underline{r}$, the EP tree satisfies the following structural properties: \begin{itemize} \item The root node represents the all-zero vector $\underline{0}$. \item The root node has a single child corresponding to the pattern with $e_{r_1} = 1$ and all other components being $0$. \item For any non-zero node $\underline{e}$, define $j^{*} = \max_j\{e_{r_j} = 1\}$.
 If $j^{*} = N$, the node is a leaf with no children; otherwise, $j^{*} \neq N$, the node has two children, denoted as left child $\underline{e}_{L}$ and right child $\underline{e}_{R}$: \begin{enumerate} \item $\underline{e}_{L}\leftarrow \underline{e},\text{ and set }\ e_{L,r_{j^{*}}} = 0,\ e_{L,r_{j^{*}+1}} = 1$. \item $\underline{e}_{R}\leftarrow \underline{e},\text{ and set }\ e_{R,r_{j^{*}+1}} = 1$. \end{enumerate} \end{itemize} \end{definition}